genepi/umi-pipeline-nf/docs/usage.md

 Specify the path to the directory containing the demultiplexed reads. [default: "null"]

 ### `--output <ARG>` [REQUIRED]
-Name the output directory to save the results. [default: "null"]
+Specify the name of the output directory to save the results. [default: "null"]

 ### `--reference <ARG>` [REQUIRED]
 Specify the path to the reference genome in fasta format. [default: "null"]